Taxstra Logo

 Tax-free growth for college and K-12 expenses

 529 plan (education savings) allows contributions to grow tax-free.
-Distributions are tax-free if used for qualified education expenses: college tuition, room/board, books, K-12 tuition, student loan repayment (up to $35k lifetime), apprenticeship.
+Distributions are tax-free if used for qualified education expenses: college tuition, room/board, books, K-12 tuition, student loan repayment (up to $10k lifetime per beneficiary), apprenticeship.

 Key Insight